 Sairek gave up.

-“L-Look, I’ll be more than happy to teach you a lesson on the basics of magic later…”
+“L-Look, I’ll be more than happy to teach you a lesson on the basics of magic later… Just know that we cannot use it to drink, alright?”

 Nayleen tugged him along and they resumed moving, though at a more casual walk now.
 She had to pull Sairek along to keep up pace though more than he’d like.
-He was just too exhausted.
+He was just getting too exhausted.
 He wanted to sleep so bad.
 He was so tired, he was worried he might actually just collapse onto the dirt and pass out.
 Soft dirt was starting to sound comfortable enough right now.

 “Well, if we can’t use magic water, then we need to find a stream or something to drink at.”
 Nayleen continued.